 The latest is the imposter scam.
 It's particularly noteworthy for Fidelity customers or customers of other financial institutions.

-Here's how it works: You receive a call, text message, email, or social media connection request from someone claiming to be a registered securities professional or customer service representative from Fidelity or another reputable financial services firm or business.
+Here's how it works: You receive an unexpected call, text message, email, or social media connection request from someone claiming to be an investment professional or customer service representative from Fidelity or another reputable financial services firm or business.

 How to protect yourself from imposter scams